I get asked often about what makes good blue water sailboats. Here are some thoughts I’d like to share.

-Ocean sailing is more than recreation; it is a learning platform, observation post, a transportation system for awareness, and a delivery system for understanding.
+Ocean sailing on blue water sailboats is more than recreation; it is a learning platform, observation post, a transportation system for awareness, and a delivery system for understanding.
 Ocean sailing is often both physically and mentally demanding.

-Ocean cruising can be one of the most miserable and enjoyable sports in the world, both at the same time.
+Ocean cruising aboard blue water sailboats can be one of the most miserable and enjoyable sports in the world, both at the same time.
 Ocean cruising people have learned how to manage their lives, including relationships and money, because they must.
 Ocean sailing presents real problems that require real solutions, that can’t be ignored.
 Life or death are the only two options.

-Ocean cruising is an educational opportunity that has rich potential for the development of knowledge, skills, and attitudes that are difficult to teach in the confines of the classroom.
-Ocean sailing is a fantastic tool for honing individual and team skills.
+Ocean cruising on blue water sailboats is an educational opportunity that has rich potential for the development of knowledge, skills, and attitudes that are difficult to teach in the confines of the classroom.
+Ocean sailing in a blue water sailboat is a fantastic tool for honing individual and team skills.
 Blue water sailing is first, the most wonderful and liberating experience.
 But it has its own risks that require special care to avoid.

 Blue water sailboats were used by the Greeks and Egyptians several thousand years before the birth of Christ.
 But designs have changes as have the sailors.
 Designers of blue water sailboats have taken how boats are sailed today into consideration, considering the extra weight and speed the boats will need.
 And yes, cruising sailboats are compromises in every sense.